Sample Kubernetes Operator for Apache Cassandra Configuration Files

 kubectl create namespace cass-operator-system

-2. Load the Kubernetes Operator for Apache Cassandra.
+2. Load the Cassandra Operator Helm chart:

 helm install --namespace=cass-operator-system cass-operator ./charts/cass-operator-chart